CARS THAT I HAVE OWNED OR HAVE BEEN THE MAJOR DRIVER

 it has a V8 in it.

 So far this has been a great SUV.
-My wife Pat loves it.
+My EX wife Pat got it in the divorce.

 Return to the Sims Page